core-wg/resource-directory/point-to-point-responses.md

 with any other RA option: They can be combined, but there's no particular reason to point that out on either side.

-It might, however, warrant a note where we say that it "MAY keep concurrent registrations if explicitly configured to do so", as receiving PvD RDAOs can be interpreted as that very configuration. @@@ discuss
+If such a combination can be expected, this could be a good example for the "MAY keep concurrent registrations if explicitly configured to do so" part, but that was not added in this iteration for lack of known use cases.

 (This is slightly more interesting in cases when the RD picks the addresses; a note on that will appear in the next version of